rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-29-rancher-desktop-2-alpha-2.md

 rdd ctl patch app app --type merge --patch '{"spec":{"kubernetes":{"version":"stable"}}}'
 ```

-Read the value back afterwards, and the alias is gone:
+When you read the value back you can see that the alias has been replaced by
+the defaulting webhook[^webhook] with the actual version before it was
+stored in the object:

 ```console
 $ rdd ctl get app app --output jsonpath='{.spec.kubernetes.version}' 1.34.6
 ```

-There's no `rdd get` yet, so reading stays in the long form.
+There's no `rdd get` yet, so you have to use the generic `rdd ctl get`.

-Because the list ships inside the build, a k3s release newer than the one you
-installed has to wait for the next preview.
+Right now a static k3s version list ships with the app.
+In the future
+it will update itself at runtime, just like in Rancher Desktop 1.x.

 ## The rest of Alpha 2

 The [release notes](https://github.com/rancher-sandbox/rancher-desktop-2/releases/tag/v2.0.0-alpha.2)
-have the full list; here are three of the changes.
-On Linux, 2.0 finally
+have the full list; here are three of the changes:
-installs beside 1.x.
-The RPM and DEB claimed the same file names, so the two
+1. On Linux, 2.0 finally installs beside 1.x.
+The RPM and DEB claimed the same
-packages conflicted, and the launcher we shipped ran the 1.x binary.
-On
+   file names, so the two packages conflicted, and the launcher we shipped ran
+   the 1.x binary.
-Windows, the host-side network bridge moved into the per-VM host agent, so its
+2. On Windows, the host-side network bridge moved into the per-VM host agent,
-ports and listeners now go away with the VM instead of outliving it.
-And
+   so its ports and listeners now go away with the VM instead of outliving it.
-`~/.kube/config` is safe from overlapping writers, which could previously tear
+3. `~/.kube/config` is safe from overlapping writers, which could previously
-it into invalid YAML or drop the clusters you use with other tools.
+   tear it into invalid YAML or drop the clusters you use with other tools.

 ## Still an alpha